joemoose/dungeoneers.d20/docs/appendix-c.md

 ### Witchwood Brooch

 - **Charges**: d6+1
 - **Usage**: You and your possessions transform into a mundane animal.
-Add the *Deprived* constraint upon changing back to human form.

 ### Yew Wand